Samsung seeks broader chip base as Apple cuts loose

 "(We) should diversify our customer base and are making such efforts already, adding some Chinese customers," Woo told Reuters ahead of his first keynote speech at the annual Consumer Electronics Show in Las Vegas on Wednesday.

 Still, Samsung's mobile processor business is almost entirely tied to the fortunes of Apple and its own mobile business - the Galaxy range.
-By comparison, chip rivals such as Qualcomm Inc (QCOM.O), Texas Instruments (TXN.O) and Nvidia (NVDA.O) have a broader client base - from LG Electronics Inc (066570.KS) and Nokia NOKIV.HE to HTC Corp (2498.TW), Huawei Technologies Co HWT.UL and Google's Motorola (GOOG.O).
+By comparison, chip rivals such as Qualcomm Inc, Texas Instruments and Nvidia have a broader client base - from LG Electronics Inc and Nokia to HTC Corp, Huawei Technologies Co and Google's Motorola.

 "We see emerging players who have potential to grow in smartphones and we will continue to make efforts to supply them with our chips," Woo said.